Response to Negative Economic Impacts

 Neighborhood WiFi

 The Neighborhood WiFi project was initially begun with CARES funding to provide free internet access to approximately 10,000 homes in five underserved neighborhoods in the City; Rosemont, Ash Crescent, Stop Six, Northside and Como, in an effort to support remote education, employment search, remote work, telemedicine and access to community services.
 Several factors led to delays in the project’s completion.
 While the wireless service has been established in each area, ARPA funding will cover necessary redesign of deployed infrastructure, the completed implementation of the project, community outreach and education and operational costs necessary for the management of the deployed technology until September 30, 2025.
+Neighborhood WiFi community launch event was held on August 16, 2022 at Como Community center, with a follow on for communications plans for each served neighborhood.

 Permanent Supportive Housing